citrusframework/citrus-simulator/README.md

 Citrus Simulator ![Logo][1]
 ================

-This is a standalone SOAP simulator for any kind of SOAP WebService interface.
+This is a standalone simulator application for different message transports such as Http REST APIs, SOAP WebService interface and
+JMS messaging.

-WebService clients invoke the server endpoint and the simulator answers with predefined response message logic.
+Clients are able to access the simulator endpoints and the simulator answers with predefined response messages.
+The simulator response logic is very powerful and enables us to simulate any kind of server interface.

 Message processing
 ---------